|Elliott Sound Products||Components - Part II|

 A 10% 120Ω resistor has a value ranging between 108 and 132Ω.
 Following this logic, the preferred values for 10% tolerance resistors between 100 and 1,000Ω is a roughly logarithmic sequence of 100, 120, 150, 180, 220, 270, 330 and so on (rounded to the closest sensible value).
 This is the E12 series shown in the first table below.
 The values in any decade can be derived by multiplying or dividing the table entries by powers of 10.

 In each series, values may start from as low as 0.1 ohm, and may extend to several megohms, depending on the type of resistor and its intended purpose (and cost, of course).
+These days, you probably won't be able to get 10% tolerance resistors even if you wanted them (although I can't imagine why).
+5% is very common, and most suppliers also have 1% (usually metal film) resistors in the E24 range.

 The highest number of values is the E192 series, but these are normally only required where extreme accuracy is needed.
 For the odd occasion where a highly specific resistance is needed, it is usually simpler to use 2 or more resistors in series or parallel to obtain the needed resistance.
 Few suppliers stock the E96 or E192 series, so they will be difficult for most people to obtain.

 Film capacitor values normally follow the E12 series.
-In some cases, suppliers will decide (based on what criteria I really don't know) that some of the available values are "not needed", and they can be hard to find.
+In some cases, suppliers will decide (based on what criteria I really don't know) that some of the available values are 'not needed', and they can be hard to find.

 Electrolytics usually follow a limited range of the E12 series, and in the case of larger types, may not follow any particular series at all.
 For example, 8,000uF caps are quite common, but don't fit into any of the above tables.